Manuperezro/MSP3-data-Base/README.md

 + Images:

-The Backgorund image and the image in the register form was unload from n[Pexels](https://www.pexels.com/es-es/).
+The Background image and the image in the register form was unload from n[Pexels](https://www.pexels.com/es-es/).

 - background image:

-the goal was to inspire a clean, simple choping board in a bright, clean and minimalis kitchen wich inspire peace and invite to cook.
+the goal was to inspire a clean, simple choping board in a bright, clean and minimalism kitchen wich inspire peace and invite to cook.

 ![BG](static/images/wireframes/pexels-lukas-349609.jpg "Background image")